jack-song/jack-song.github.io/README.md

 may move on to use foundation

 ####TODO:
- - update packaged css to scss
+ - update packaged css to scss (clean css)
+ - remove unneccessary includes and leftover files
  - improve on design by customization
  - add content
- - update javascript to jquery?